-The monitoring of the lower hard end stop is activated when the value of the "F.\ZERO" parameter is "OFF".
+Monitoring of the lower hard end stop is activated when the value of the parameter "F.\ZERO" is set to "ON".
 This function can be used to detect the errors in the valve seat.
 An overshot limit indicates the possibility of deposits or foreign bodies in the valve seat.
 An undershot limit indicates probable wear and tear of the valve seat or flow restrictor.
 Even a mechanical misalignment of the position feedback can trigger this fault message.